 - Adding to this, Sequence and Series, Ratio and Proportion, Percentage, Profit and Loss, Probability and Analogies, and Permutation and Combination.

 This section will check the General Awareness Skills of the Candidates.
 Candidates must be aware of all Current Affairs of India and topics related to banking.
-Hence it is advised reading the newspaper daily, which will keep you up to date with current affairs.
+Hence it is advised to read the newspaper daily, which will keep you up to date with current affairs.
 Topics include Current Affairs – Sports, History, Banking, Financial Awareness, Geography, Culture, Economics, Indian Constitution.
 Awards and Honours, Important Abbreviations, Government Schemes, and Policies.

 As the SBI Clerk Exam is a highly competitive exam, the preparations for the exam must be thorough and smart.
 One must practice hard and regularly to achieve good scores.
 With your hard work and the tips given below, you can even crack the SBI Clerk Exam in one attempt.